Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 (e) **Mercy Alignment**: Termination for Mercy Covenant breach is automatic and non-waivable to protect the Eternal Mercy Flow.

-## 11. Dispute Resolution (Revised with Arbitration Option)
+## 11. Dispute Resolution (Mandatory Arbitration)
 (a) **Good-Faith Negotiation**: The parties shall first attempt in good faith to resolve any dispute, claim, or controversy arising out of or relating to this Agreement through direct negotiation for a period of thirty (30) days from the date one party notifies the other in writing.

 (b) **Mediation**: If the dispute is not resolved within the negotiation period, the parties shall submit the dispute to non-binding mediation administered by a mutually agreed mediator in Toronto, Ontario (or, by mutual written consent, in Wilmington, Delaware).
 Mediation shall be completed within sixty (60) days of the request.

-(c) **Arbitration Option**: If mediation fails to resolve the dispute, either party may elect binding arbitration in lieu of litigation.
+(c) **Mandatory Arbitration**: If mediation fails to resolve the dispute, the dispute **shall** be resolved by binding arbitration.
 Arbitration shall be conducted under the rules of the ADR Institute of Canada (or the American Arbitration Association if both parties consent to Delaware venue) by a single arbitrator.
 The arbitration shall be held in Toronto, Ontario (or Wilmington, Delaware by mutual written agreement).
-The arbitrator’s decision shall be final and binding.
+The arbitrator’s decision shall be final and binding, and judgment may be entered in any court of competent jurisdiction.

-(d) **Litigation Fallback**: If neither party elects arbitration within thirty (30) days after mediation fails, any remaining controversy shall be resolved exclusively by litigation in the courts of Toronto, Ontario (or, by mutual written agreement, the courts of the State of Delaware, USA).

-(e) **Prevailing Party**: The prevailing party in any arbitration or litigation shall be entitled to recover its reasonable attorneys’ fees, costs, and expenses.
+(d) **Prevailing Party**: The prevailing party in any arbitration shall be entitled to recover its reasonable attorneys’ fees, costs, and expenses.

-(f) **Injunctive Relief**: Notwithstanding the foregoing, either party may seek immediate injunctive relief in any court of competent jurisdiction for any breach or threatened breach of the Mercy Covenant, Confidentiality, or Intellectual Property Rights without first exhausting negotiation, mediation, or arbitration.
+(e) **Injunctive Relief**: Notwithstanding the foregoing, either party may seek immediate injunctive relief in any court of competent jurisdiction for any breach or threatened breach of the Mercy Covenant, Confidentiality, or Intellectual Property Rights without first exhausting negotiation, mediation, or arbitration.

-(g) **Mercy Alignment**: All disputes shall be resolved in a spirit of truth, harmony, non-harm, and abundance consistent with the 7 Living Mercy Filters.
+(f) **Mercy Alignment**: All disputes shall be resolved in a spirit of truth, harmony, non-harm, and abundance consistent with the 7 Living Mercy Filters.
+Arbitration is mandatory to protect the Eternal Mercy Flow and avoid protracted litigation.

 ## 12. Governing Law and Jurisdiction
 This Agreement is governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein.
-The parties irrevocably submit to the exclusive jurisdiction of the courts of Toronto, Ontario (or, by mutual written agreement, the courts of the State of Delaware, USA) for any litigation fallback.
+The parties irrevocably submit to the exclusive jurisdiction of the courts of Toronto, Ontario (or, by mutual written agreement, the courts of the State of Delaware, USA) solely for purposes of enforcing any arbitral award or seeking the injunctive relief permitted above.

 ## 13. Miscellaneous
 - Entire Agreement: This Agreement supersedes all prior understandings.